-Miley Cyrus Poses Nude In The Bathtub And Shares A Racy Message To Fans: ‘For A Good Time Call…’
+Miley Cyrus Poses Nude In The Bathtub And Shares A Racy Message With Fans: 'For A Good Time Call...'

 Miley Cyrus gave her fans quite an eyeful this weekend.

-The singer took to Instagram to share a very racy snap showing her posing nude in the bathtub with a caption that read, “For a good time call…” Cyrus leaned to the side in the photo, using her arm to cover her chest so that she didn’t run afoul of the social media outlet’s strict rules against overt nudity.
+Cyrus leaned to the side in the photo, using her arm to cover her chest so that she didn't run afoul of the social media outlet's strict rules against overt nudity.
 The 28-year-old gazed into the camera with a slight smile, showing off her curves and the tattoos covering her arm and chest.

-The image appeared in her stories, but garnered plenty of attention across the internet and earned a write-up from The Daily Mail.
+The image appeared in her stories, but garnered plenty of attention across the internet and earned a write-up from the Daily Mail.
 The British newspaper noted that Cyrus appeared to be taking a break from preparing for her Super Bowl pre-game performance, the first-ever TikTok Tailgate where she is the headliner.

 This is not the first time that Cyrus has given fans a revealing glimpse of her tub time.
-Back in December, she also took to Instagram to post a series of pictures that showed her Friday night spent at home, first showing her wearing a bikini by the side of the pool and later slipping into the bathtub for an even more revealing snap.
-In the picture, Cyrus reclined in the tub while topless, with her arm in a position similar to the image she shared this weekend.
+Back in December, she also took to Instagram to post a series of pictures that captured her Friday night spent at home, first showing her wearing a bikini by the side of the pool and later slipping into the bathtub for an even more revealing snap.
+In the picture, Cyrus reclined in the tub while topless, with her arm in a position similar to that in the image she shared this weekend.

 In the post, Cyrus expressed some frustration with being unable to go out and have fun due to her state's coronavirus restrictions.